 But, first, you have to make sure your funnel is in place.
 That’s where the tracking magic happens.

 A great lead magnet will draw attention to your website and lead to inquiries.
 However, by itself, it cannot tell you how many people converted from a single podcast episode.
 This is especially true if you’re using the same lead magnet as a freebie for all podcasts.
-Evaluating the ROI of podcasts goes a step deeper.
-There are three ways to effectively track traffic specific to each podcast:
+Evaluating the ROI of podcast guest appearances goes a step deeper.
+There are three ways to effectively track traffic specific to each podcast.

 It can be as simple as creating a new page on your website.
 Use a URL that only listeners will follow.
 For example, any traffic that goes to a simple link like yourwebsite.com/podcastname can be linked directly to a specific episode.
 You can track how many people visited the page.
 You can also track how many converted and signed up for your lead magnet.

-Another way to measure ROI is to have people text you to receive their download.
-There are plenty of online platforms that offer text-to-subscribe services, like Textiful or Txtra.
+Another way to measure ROI is to have people text you to receive their downloads.
+There are plenty of online platforms that offer text-to-subscribe services, like Podium or ClickSend.
 The great thing about text messages is that your listeners can quickly connect with your brand and get their freebie, even if they are walking their dog or running errands.
 You can then easily add them to your email marketing funnel and start tracking how many signups you have through the texting platform.

 Once you’ve determined the method of tracking you want to use, you can start to reverse engineer your marketing funnel with Google Analytics to ensure that you’re gathering the data that matters when you’re evaluating the ROI of podcasts.

-Google Analytics is quite robust and there is a lot you can learn within your dashboard and your reports.
+Google Analytics (be sure you’re migrating to GA4!) is quite robust and there is a lot you can learn within your dashboard and your reports.
 Data overload is real, though; so, for this purpose, it’s best to keep things simple.
 You will need to set conversion goals in Google Analytics to track the traffic and inquiries that result from a specific URL.

 Having a separate thank you page allows you to create a destination page goal in Google Analytics that tracks only the visitors that have completed your form.
 Since the form is podcast-specific (remember: yourwebsite.com/podcastname), you’ll be able to determine how many actual inquiries you’ve captured from each episode simply by looking at your thank you page’s traffic.